hacs/documentation/documentation/publish/integration.md

 ### References and examples
 A good template to use as a reference is [blueprint](https://github.com/custom-components/blueprint).
+You can generate a template similar to blueprint and customized to your context by using [cookiecutter-homeassistant-custom-component](https://github.com/oncleben31/cookiecutter-homeassistant-custom-component).